Emeritus Professor, Music Education

 Robert Gillespie, violinist and professor, was responsible for string teacher training in the School of Music until his retirement.
 Ohio State has one of the largest and most extensive string pedagogy degree programs in the nation.
 Under Gillespie’s leadership, Ohio State received the 2015 ASTA Institutional Leadership Award as the premier string education university in the country.

-Gillespie is a past national president of the American String Teachers Association.
-He is a frequent guest conductor of all-state, regional, and festival orchestras throughout the country and Europe, and he has presented string teacher sessions, workshops, and conducted concerts at national and state music educator conferences in 46 states and Canada.
-His string education articles appear frequently in all the major music journals.
-He is co-author of the Hal Leonard string method book series, Essential Elements for Strings and Essential Elements 2000 for Strings, which has sold over seven million copies to date, and Getting Started: Strolling Strings for MENC.
-He is also co-author of the Oxford University Press book: Strategies for Teaching Strings: Building A Successful School Orchestra Program.
-He is co-author of the String Clinics to Go DVD series and the Teaching Music Through Performance in Orchestra texts for GIA publications.
-He received the Distinguished Scholar award given by his faculty colleagues in 2002-2003 in the School of Music at The Ohio State University.
-Gillespie is an active researcher; his studies focus on string pedagogy, the national status of string programs in America, and curricular development of today's music in teacher education.
+Gillespie is a past national President of the American String Teachers Association.
+He is a frequent guest conductor of All-State, region and festival orchestras.
+Gillespie has appeared in 47 states, Canada, Asia and throughout Europe.
+He is co-author of the Hal Leonard string method book series, Essential Elements for Strings, the leading string instrument teaching series in the country with sales of over ten million copies.
+Also, he is co-author of the college text Strategies for Teaching Strings: Building A Successful School Orchestra Program, the String Clinics to Go DVD series, and the Teaching Music Through Performance in Orchestra texts for GIA publications.
+He received the Distinguished Scholar award for 2002–2003 in the School of Music at Ohio State University.

 Featured Professional Activities